potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 ADTs are a way to precisely model type semantics.
 Without proof[^1], I will assert that they are actually the **only** way: you need a construct of (at least) equivalent power to hope for precise types.
 This would mean that we have the first piece of the puzzle:

 <p class="banner">
-ADTs are the consequence of using types to precisely encode program semantics.
+<b>ADTs</b> are the consequence of using types to precisely encode program semantics.
 </p>

 ## Pure Functions